-The ES team has also released the third round of the ES follow-up survey data which measures the impact of the COVID-19 pandemic on businesses for Zambia and Somalia.
-These surveys re-interview the respondents of recently completed ES to collect information about closures (temporary or permanent), changes in sales, employment, and finance, along with policy responses, expectations, and other topics.
-The ES team has comparable, ongoing surveys in 46 countries.
-The data are released as soon as they become available.
-New data from Zimbabwe Informal Business COVID survey is also now available, aimed at measuring the impact of the pandemic on informal businesses in Zimbabwe.
-Unlike the ES COVID follow-up surveys, this is a one-off data collection effort without a baseline survey.
+The WBES team has also released a second round of the WBES follow-up survey data which measures the impact of the COVID-19 pandemic on businesses for Kazakhstan; and a third round of similar data for Zimbabwe.
+These follow-up surveys re-interview the respondents of recently completed WBES to collect information about closures (temporary or permanent), changes in sales, employment, and finance, along with policy responses, expectations, and other topics.
+The WBES team has comparable surveys in 46 countries.

 This report presents the findings of Enterprise Surveys conducted in eight economies in the region in 2013 and 2014: Djibouti, Egypt, Jordan, Lebanon, Morocco, Tunisia, the West Bank and Gaza, and Yemen.
 By analyzing detailed information on more than 6,000 private firms in the manufacturing and services sectors, the report provides fine-grained insights into the key drivers of firms’ performance and the major challenges of the business environment in which they operate.